ubco-cmps/data301_course/project/milestone03.md

 <img src="https://docs.github.com/assets/images/help/repository/repo-change-select.png" width="600px">

 ## Task 3: Process your data for your Tableau Dashboard (20%)

-You should prepare and process your data so that when you create your dashboard
+You should prepare and process your data so that when you create your dashboard, you have to do minimal data wrangling or manipulation in Tableau.
+There are many different ways to deal with this, but I suggest you export a dataset that you can easily use in Tableau to plot whatever you need to in your dashboard.

+You should put the exported .csv files in the `data/processed` directory.

 ## Task 4: Create a release for your repository (15%)